nashidau/RMU-Interchange/Creature.md

   ]
 ```

-A description may be added to a craeature.
-This may be biographical data or about the type of creature.
-It is given as HTML; please restrict formating to <p>, <i>, <b> & <br>.
+A description optionally may be added to a craeature.
+This may be biographical
+data or about the type of creature.
+It is given as HTML; please restrict
+formating to <p>, <i>, <b> & <br>.

 ```json
   "content" : "<p>Descriptive text</p>",